nborsato/petitRADTRANS/docs/_build/html/_sources/content/installation.rst.txt

 .. code-block:: bash

-   export PYTHONPATH=Path to the folder containing petitRADTRANS/:$PYTHONPATH
+   export PYTHONPATH=Path of the folder containing the petitRADTRANS source/:$PYTHONPATH

 .. attention::
    Don’t forget to adapt the path in the line above :) !
-If you clone petitRADTRANS from gitlab, this should be the path of the petitRADTRANS folder *in* the petitRADTRANS folder.
-If you are uncertain what the absolute path of the folder containing the petitRADTRANS folder is, then switch to that folder in the terminal, type “pwd”, and press Enter.
-Don’t forget the dash “/“ behind the path.
+If you clone petitRADTRANS from gitlab, this should be the path of the top-level petitRADTRANS folder *containing* the petitRADTRANS source folder.
+If you are uncertain what the absolute path of the folder containing the petitRADTRANS source folder is, then switch to that folder in the terminal, type “pwd”, and press Enter.
+You can then just copy-paste that path.
+Don’t forget to put a dash “/“ at the end of the path.
    Close and reopen the terminal such that it will set the Python path correctly.

 Installation tips